GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### (Required) `schemaVersion`

 The version of the schema.
-If you want to
-[support managed updates for your app](https://cloud.google.com/marketplace/docs/partners/kubernetes-solutions/support-managed-updates), the value must be `v2`.
+The value must be `v2`.

 ### (Required) `applicationApiVersion`